 Without a will, the process to determine beneficiaries can be a long drawn out court battle.
 It can also get ugly.
 The courts don’t know which sibling took care of their parents and who is estranged from the family.
 A court will apply Florida’s Intestate Succession Law and make the decision about who receives your assets.

 The squabbling among family members can get ugly when someone dies.
 One sibling may feel that they are owed more than another for a variety of reasons.
 This can also come about if you become mentally incapacitated.
 You can eliminate fighting over who gets to control your money if you have carefully laid out instructions in your estate plan.
 This way you can ensure your assets are handled the way you want them to be and this can go a long way toward preventing fighting in the family.

 In some cases, estate planning can be helpful in credit protection and avoiding a big tax bill when you die.
 You want to be sure that your assets transfer to your beneficiaries with as little tax burden to them as possible.
 This can usually be accomplished with careful estate planning.

 An estate plan not only helps you when you die, but it can also be very helpful in determining how things are handled if you become incapacitated or can’t make decisions for yourself.
 You can designate a health care surrogate and establish a power of attorney in the event you need someone to make decisions for you.

-If you are ready to plan your estate or if you have questions about the estate planning process, the attorneys at Mickey Keenan, P.A.are here to help.
-Call us at 813-871-1300 to set up your free consultation today with Attorney Elaine McGinnis and bring peace of mind to you and your family members.
+If you are ready to plan your estate or if you have questions about the estate planning process, the attorneys at Mickey Keenan P.A. are here to help.
+Call us to set up your free consultation today with Attorney Elaine McGinnis and bring peace of mind to you and your family members.